Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 What happens if I don't report crypto on my taxes?

 The initial stages of this augmented focus on crypto tax enforcement are already apparent.
-Jim Lee, the Chief of the IRS Criminal Investigation Division, officially confirmed in November 2022 that the IRS is actively constructing a substantial number of cases related to crypto tax evasion.
+Jim Lee, the Chief of the IRS Criminal Investigation Division, officially confirmed in November 2022 that the IRS is actively constructing many cases related to crypto tax evasion.
 These cases are slated for public disclosure in the near future.

-It’s essential you report crypto activity on your taxes, and there are effectively no loopholes to avoid this.
+You must report crypto activity on your taxes.
+There are no loopholes to avoid this.
 If you’ve forgotten to report crypto on past returns, don’t panic.
 You may be able to amend your returns using Form 1040-X. It’s better to file cryptocurrency taxes late than not at all.

 Failure to claim crypto on your taxes risks penalties, interest, and even criminal charges.
-US-based taxpayers have three years from the date they filed their return to file an amended return.
+US-based taxpayers have three years from filing their return to file an amended one.

 What is the penalty for not paying taxes on crypto?

-The penalties imposed by the IRS for individuals engaging in crypto tax evasion can be quite severe, as both tax evasion and tax fraud constitute federal offenses.
+The IRS can impose quite severe penalties for individuals engaging in crypto tax evasion, as both tax evasion and tax fraud are federal offenses.

 Cryptocurrency tax evasion falls into two distinct categories as defined by the IRS: